Personal Support Worker Certificate

 • Safe Food Handling Certificate

-• All classes will now include approved Standard First Aid & CPR-BLS, as part of the course curriculum.
+• Standard First Aid & CPR-BLS approved as part of the course curriculum.
 Students do not have to complete this additional pre-requisite training before beginning the St. Louis PSW Certificate Program.

 Program Schedule and Locations